 The Piranha system starts at $1,500 for the basic software and $3,600 for an eight-line predictive dialer operated by two agents.
 The system maxes out at 72 phone lines being operated by 24 agents and costs close to $40,000.

-For more information on autodialers and related topics, check out the links on the next page.
+For more information on autodialers and related topics, check out the links below.